Sony RX10 II versus Sony RX100 V

 The RX100 V is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX10 II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.

 So how do things add up?
-Is the Sony RX10 II better than the Sony RX100 V or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Sony RX10 II and the Sony RX10 II?
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Cyber-shot DSC-RX10 II: